 Actions aligned with a Lawful Neutral character

-- Follow the orders of anyone in a superior position of authority to you.
+- Follow the orders of anyone in with authority over you.

-- Proudly attend a ceremony to receive a military honour for your service.
+- Proudly attend a ceremony to receive an honour for your service.

 - Carrying out your daily rituals every single day without fail.

-- Risking your life to fight a dragon because the authorities you follow ordered you to.
+- Risking your life to defeat a dragon because the authorities you follow ordered you to.

-- Paying the asking price for a set of armour from a quartermaster.
+- Paying the asking price for a health potion from a vendor.

 - Listening to the advice from the head of your household.

-- Making a dangerous pilgrimage to complete a rite of passage.
+- Making an arduous pilgrimage to complete a rite of passage.

 - Remaining faithful to your spouse.